FIA World Rallycross Championship: Categories

 During the first FIA World Rallycross Championship season in 2014, two classes were run, Supercar (later RX1) and the supporting RX Lites series (later RX2).
 RX Lites teams raced identical cars prepared by OlsbergsMSE.
 The World RX Championship series was introduced to distinguish it from the FIA European Rallycross Championship, which has been contested since 1976 and was renamed in March 2013.

 An electric category was planned to be introduced in 2020, but it was announced in August 2018 that the introduction of a fully electric Championship would be delayed until 2021 to allow manufacturers more time to submit an interest to join following the rules change.
 Instead, the Projekt E class was run in 2020 as a special parallel series using a spec racer.
 The Projekt E spec electric rallycross car was revealed in September 2019 at the Riga Motor Museum in Latvia.
 FIA announced in August 2020 that RX2e would be replacing the RX2 category for the 2021 season.
 The top World Rallycross Championship series switched to electric cars (RX1e) in August 2022, making World RX an all-electric race series.
+In 2024, ICE cars were reintroduced into the top level World Rallycross Championship to race alongside the electric RX1e vehicles.

-For 2022, there are two World Rallycross Championships and two European Rallycross Championships:
+From 2025, there is one World Rallycross Championship and two European Rallycross Championships: